 In 2007, the restoration of the Eldridge Street Synagogue was complete and the building became once again the magnificent edifice that had greeted throngs of worshippers 120 years earlier.
 The restoration was the recipient of major awards and honors, including the National Trust for Historic Preservation’s 2008 Preservation Honor Award, Metropolitan Chapter of the Victorian Society in America Restoration Award, Municipal Art Society’s Masterwork Award for New York City’s Best Restoration Project, New York Landmarks Conservancy Lucy G. Moses Preservation Award, Preservation League of New York’s Restoration Award, The New Yorker’s Architecture’s Ten Best of 2008, and New York Magazine 2008 Top Ten Designs.

 In 2010, a new contemporary work of art was added when a stained glass window designed by artist Kiki Smith and architect Debroah Gans was installed on the synagogue’s east wall.
-Click here for more information about this new addition to the historic synagogue.

 Today, the Museum at Eldridge Street, the successor to the Eldridge Street Project, remains committed to using this building to teach about Lower East Side history, immigration and issues of preservation and restoration.

 - What is the difference between a restoration and a renovation or re-creation?

 - What makes a building worth preserving?